Let’s discuss global environmental issues.

-B-SIDE chats with Isaac Kerlow at the intersection of art and science, on sustaining a vibrant, interdisciplinary creative process.
+B-Side chats with Isaac about the intersection of art and science, and on sustaining a vibrant, interdisciplinary creative process.

 Which of your projects are closest to your heart?

 I like the projects that move the audience, and two of my recent films that did that are the documentary feature HAZE It’s Complicated… and People of the Forest.

 We made the former film at a time when information about the haze pollution was limited and a bit of a taboo.
 I believe the film helped to put the issues on the table and open up the conversation.
 People of the Forest was produced in a serendipitous way, almost by accident.
 But I feel that we were able to give a voice to the Orang Rimba, an ethnic minority that has been displaced by oil palm farming.
 The short film has gained unexpected critical success and that makes us happy.